 “Epigenetics” is the field that studies how a person’s genetic mold or blueprint is actualized, shaped, and even turned on-and-off by the environment he or she is exposed to, be it geographic location, living conditions, or daily habits.
 In short, researchers are now focusing on how experiences actually influence how genes manifest themselves, and how genes interact with the early environment to shape a child’s behavior through-out development.

-Neither the genes nor the environment are most important elements that shape a child’s future.
-Early experiences determine how genes are turned on and off, therefore, your baby’s experiences play a very important part in how his or her brain architecture will develop.
+Neither the genes nor the environment are the most important elements that shape a child’s future.
+Early experiences determine how genes are turned on and off; therefore, your baby’s experiences play a very important part in how his brain architecture will develop.
 Harvard’s Center on the Developing Child emphasizes that parents should ensure that their children have appropriate, growth-promoting early experiences, since it is a crucial investment in a baby’s future.

 Recent studies are providing evidence on how some genes, associated with development since the womb, can be turned on and off, depending on the experiences a child had.
 For example, having caring and nurturing adults around, nutritious and whole foods, clean air, and an stimulating environment had beneficial epigenetic associations that manifested even 15 years later, according to a 2016 study by Dr. Elena Grigorenko and colleagues.

 The take-away?
 As University of Minnesota’s Institute of Child Development states, development is shaped by ongoing influences that consider a baby’s sociocultural context just as much as genetic processes.
 So, the activities and experiences you share with your little one today will have an impact in him at a cellular level.

 If you want to dive into the science of how early experiences shape a baby’s genetic blueprint, you can read this interesting article by the Center on the Developing Child of Harvard University: https://developingchild.harvard.edu/science/deep-dives/gene-environment-interaction/